rishabhdeepsingh/Competitive/Cpp/test/googletest/googlemock/docs/cook_book.md

-Regarding the tip on mixing a mock and a fake, here's an example on why it may be a bad sign: Suppose you have a class `System` for low-level system operations.
-In particular, it does file and I/O operations.
-And suppose you want to test how your code uses `System` to do I/O, and you just want the file operations to work normally.
+Regarding the tip on mixing a mock and a fake, here's an example on why it may be a bad sign: Suppose you have a class `System` for low-level system ops.
+In particular, it does file and I/O ops.
+And suppose you want to test how your code uses `System` to do I/O, and you just want the file ops to work normally.
 If you mock out the entire `System` class, you'll have to provide a fake implementation for the file operation part, which suggests that `System` is taking on too many roles.